In this article:

 To change the color, click the background layer in the layers panel on the right of the image editor.
 The option menu will appear, allowing you to select the color you want.

 To select a transparent background, click the barred square on the right of the background layer.
 If your background is visible in your image zone, you should see a gray and white check pattern.
-Worry not, this pattern will not appear in your final image.
+Don't worry, this pattern will not appear in your final image.

 Click the “Save” option in the top right menu of the image editor.
 This will create a copy of your edited image in your image folder in the “modif” subfolder.
 The original copy of your image will not be overwritten.
 A new image will be created each time you save.